TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/14 - 2 Chronicles/2 Chronicles 10/2 Chronicles 10.18.md

 ---

-Then king Rehoboam sent Hadoram, who was over the men subject to taskwork; and the children of Israel stoned him to death with stones.
-And king Rehoboam made speed to get him up to his chariot, to flee to Jerusalem.
+Then king Rehoboam sent Hadoram, who was over the men subject to forced labor; and the children of Israel stoned him to death with stones.
+King Rehoboam made speed to get himself up to his chariot, to flee to Jerusalem.